 Fourth, governments should accelerate the Treaty process and pursue interim measures in the meantime.
 Recently, Ottawa committed to do this, which is commendable.
+BC has been heading in this direction for a few years.
+I am hopeful that today's meeting between Premier Clark and the First Nations Leaders leads to positive outcomes.

-Fifth, Resource Revenue Sharing policy, such as the one implemented in BC, should be seriously considered by other Canadian governments.
-And we need to improve and expand policies and programs that take us beyond legal requirements that provide genuine opportunities for Aboriginal participation in mining and other sectors.
+Fifth, BC's Resource Revenue Sharing policy should be seriously considered by other Canadian governments.
+And we need to improve and expand policies and programs that take us beyond legal requirements that provide genuine opportunities for participation in mining and other sectors.
+Governments have to stop leaving widely successful programs like BC AMTA at risk of closure every few years through seemingly endless bureaucratic hurdles and delays.